Showing posts sorted by date for query putnik. Sort by relevance Show all posts

 UltraSatan?
 More like UltraGOD!

 When my hard disk decided to kick the bucket I replaced it with an Ultrasatan.
 It's built like a tank and incredibly versatile and (obviously) silent - the old hard drive sounded like a Vulcan Bomber!!
-Of course, I could have bought CosmosEx/Gotek route but I'd rather attempt open-heart surgery than risk breaking my Atari ST.
+I could have bought CosmosEx/Gotek but I would rather attempt open-heart surgery than risk cutting my Atari ST.

-Yep, I sure love my Ultrasatan which is a superb clump of hardware and one I cannot recommend highly enough.
-So visit Lotharek's website for more information and lots of other goodies - get yourself one of these beasts!!
+I sure love my Ultrasatan which is a superb clump of hardware and one I cannot recommend highly enough.
+Visit Lotharek's website for more information and lots of other goodies - get yourself one of these beasts!!

 Tuesday, October 17, 2017